Article Read Time

-Reduce, reuse, recycle.
-It’s good advice for the environment.
-However, when it comes to your login credentials, this is dangerous.
+Reduce, reuse, recycle is good advice for the environment.
+However, it can be dangerous when it comes to your password.
 Over 80% of data breaches happen because of weak, stolen, or compromised passwords.

-If one account gets compromised in a data breach, hackers can try that same password on all your other accounts.
-This can give them access to your email, bank accounts, health records, social media, and more, depending on where you reused the password.
+If one account is compromised in a data breach, hackers can try the same password on all your other accounts.
+Depending on where you reused the password, this can give them access to your email, bank accounts, health records, social media, and more.

 Pro-tip: Get a password manager to protect your “vault” of classified credentials, generate secure combinations, and auto-populate the login fields for your saved accounts!

-Cybercriminals often use stolen login information from breaches to try logging into other accounts in an automated process called credential stuffing.
-Reusing passwords makes you more susceptible to this attack, making the hackers’ job easier.
+Cyber criminals often use stolen login information from breaches to try logging into other accounts in an automated process called credential stuffing.
+Reusing passwords makes you more susceptible to this attack, making the hackers’ job more manageable.

-Using unique passwords for every account makes it much harder for hackers to access your personal information and finances.
-That means at least 12 characters, with a combination of numbers, letters, and symbols, to prevent unwanted access to your accounts.
-It’s also important to avoid making a password out of any information that can be found on your social media, like your pet’s name.
+Using unique login credentials for every account makes it much harder for hackers to access your personal information and finances.
+That means at least 12 characters (20 is better), with a combination of numbers, letters, and symbols, to prevent unwanted access to your accounts.
+It’s also essential to avoid making a password out of any information that can be found on your social media, like your pet’s name.
 Change your passwords so they are varied and complex, and your risk of a data breach plummets.

 Commonwealth Sentinel offers a comprehensive suite of cyber security services to safeguard your organization from digital threats.
 To schedule a free consultation, click here or contact us at (502) 320-9885.